DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Experimental Evaluation

 \subsection{Comparison with Cortex-M4}

-This section presents a comparison of the Non-Neural ML kernels execution time between PULP-OPEN and the ARM Cortex-M4 MCU, which is a widely adopted commercial solution for edge deployments featuring a 41.43~milliWatts maximum power envelope.
-To perform the experimental evaluations, we optimized the design of Non-Neural ML algorithms for the Cortex-M4 target deploying CMSIS-DSP routines along with custom-coded functions not provided in the library.
-In particular, we leveraged CMSIS-DSP GNB and linear SVM implementations while LR Cortex-M4 design uses the optimized dot product included in the library.
+This section compares the execution time of the Non-Neural ML kernels between PULP-OPEN and the ARM Cortex-M4\footnote{\url{https://developer.arm.com/Processors/Cortex-M4}} architecture. \REVB{This comparison focuses on single-core sequential execution because the techniques proposed for code parallelization require minimal runtime support and are, to a large degree, orthogonal to the ISA and the core micro-architecture.} \REVB{We used for comparison an STM32F4\footnote{\url{https://www.st.com/en/microcontrollers-microprocessors/stm32f4-series.html}} MCU since it belongs to a widespread, commercially successful ultra-low-power MCU family.
+The STM32F4 features the Adaptive Real-Time (ART) memory accelerator to speed up instructions fetch along with DSP and FPU instructions support.} To perform the experimental evaluation, we optimized the Non-Neural ML algorithms for the Cortex-M4 target using CMSIS-DSP routines and custom-coded functions not provided in the library.
+In particular, we leveraged CMSIS-DSP GNB and linear SVM implementations while the LR design for Cortex-M4 uses the optimized dot product included in the library.
 CMSIS-DSP Euclidean distance routine embeds the square root calculation.
 Thus, we improved the distance metric by removing such a multi-cycle operation in MS-based algorithms.
-Since there is no CMSIS-DSP support for RF, we coded the kernel for the Cortex-M4 target leveraging the sequential design for PULP platforms.
-In Figure~\ref{fig:ARM_COMPARISON}, we show the computing time of the ML benchmarks considering Cortex-M4 and PULP-OPEN sequential execution.
-The figure also reports the PULP-OPEN execution time leveraging the 8-core CL.
-We also report the achieved speedup with respect to the baseline on top of each column, which consists of executing the ML kernels on the Cortex-M4.
+Since there is no CMSIS-DSP support for RF, we coded the kernel for the STM32F4 target \REVB{using the same optimization strategies we devised for the sequential implementation on PULP.}

-Comparing the sequential execution, PULP-OPEN achieves speedups ranging from 1.36\(\times\) to 2.39\(\times\) compared to Cortex-M4 deployment.
+\REVB{ Figure~\ref{fig:ARM_COMPARISON} reports the cycles required for the sequential execution of the ML benchmarks on Cortex-M4 and PULP-OPEN.
+The figure also reports the results executing on the 8-core CL as a further reference.
+We report the achieved speedup w.r.t. the Cortex-M4 on top of the bars.
+Focusing on the sequential execution, PULP-OPEN achieves speedups ranging from 1.36\(\times\) to 2.39\(\times\) compared to Cortex-M4.
 While RF execution on PULP-OPEN achieves a 1.36\(\times\) execution time decrease, GEMM-based kernels reach up to a 2.39\(\times\) runtime improvement.
 Along with GNB, MS-based algorithms attain an intermediate improvement result with a 1.74\(\times\)-1.94\(\times\) speedup.

-Dispatching the Non-Neural ML workload onto the 8-core CL further reduces the computing time leading to execution improvements between 9.27\(\times\) and 15.85\(\times\).
-Due to the performance results achieved in the previous section, the optimized GEMM-based parallel design enables to achieve up to a 15.85\(\times\) speedup.
-Although RF multi-core execution improves Cortex-M4 runtime by 9.27\(\times\), MS-based kernels and GNB reduces the computing time drastically, leading to 11.43\(\times\)-13.47\(\times\) performance improvement.